GOVERNANCE AND SUSTAINABILITY

 |L Davies||2 443||391||81||2 915||1 213||1 747||1 630||1 489||8 993|

-* The bonus paid in the current year relates to the achievement of the performance targets for the 2015 ﬁnancial year.
+* The bonus paid in 2016 relates to the achievement of the performance targets for the 2015 ﬁnancial year.

-# The gain on the share awards in the current ﬁnancial year relate to shares awarded in terms of the three-year Executive Performance Scheme in June 2012, having achieved the performance targets for the ﬁnancial years 2013, 2014 and 2015. (refer to page 54)
+# The gain on the share awards in the current ﬁnancial year relate to shares awarded in terms of the three-year Executive Performance Scheme in June 2013, having achieved the performance targets for the ﬁnancial years 2014 and 2015.

-** The gain in the current ﬁnancial year under the Co-investments Scheme relates to the bonus earned for the ﬁnancial year 2012, which was invested in the company’s shares by the executives for the last three years to March 2015.
+** The gain in the current ﬁnancial year under the Co-Investments Scheme relates to the bonus earned for the ﬁnancial year 2013, which was invested in the company’s shares by the executives for the last three years to March 2016.

 Outstanding share awards